polterguy/magic-menu/help-files/Magic Menu/02 - Teaching your computer to speak.md

 item would have to return `true`.

-If you look at the menu item for _"Translate something"_ in your administrative backend, you will see that it doesn't return anything, which is equivalent to returning _"true"_.
+If you look at the menu item for _"Translate something"_ in your administrative backend, you will see that it doesn't return anything, which is equivalent of returning _"true"_.
 This implies that the phrase _"Translate something"_ has its own children menu items, which you can clearly see from the screenshot below that it does indeed have.